bobbyrepo/collaborative-task-management-services/README.md

 The backend of the project utilizes the following technologies:

 - **Node.js with Express:** Provides the server-side framework for building RESTful APIs.

-- **Socket.io:** Enables real-time functionality and communication with the frontend.

 - **JWT (JSON Web Tokens):** Ensures secure user authentication.